Transportation

 • Migration of the mode choice process from AEMS to TRANSIMS ModeChoice.

 • Updated the local bus speed/runtime degradation process.
-The updated process looks up the bus factors for both the current CPI year and modeled year (relative to 2015) and calculates the new bus degradation factors based on the original factors for both years.
+The updated process looks up the bus factors for both the current CPI year and modeled year (relative to 2015) and calculates the new bus speed degradation factors based on the original factors for both years.

 • Developed a process that would ensure that no row in the transit line files exceeds 144 columns.